mmbman/Katagiri/1987-03-27-Platform-Sutra-Talk-3.md

 > “Good Knowing Advisors, common people are Buddhas and affliction is Bodhi.
 Past thoughts deluded are the thoughts of a common person.
 Future thoughts enlightened are the thoughts of a Buddha.
 Past thoughts attached to states of being are afflictions, and future thoughts separate from states of being are Bodhi.”

-In this paragraph, I think *paramita* is mentioned in terms of *bodhi*.
+In this paragraph, I think *pāramitā* is mentioned in terms of *bodhi*.
 Bodhi is simultaneously delusion, delusion is bodhi, enlightenment.
 Life and death *are* nirvana, [and] nirvana *is* life and death, simultaneously.
 No gap between.

 I always [say] life and death [and] nirvana, enlightenment, all exist at the same and one ground.
 That characteristic of *same and one ground* is very wondrous, mysterious.
 We don’t know what it is, how it is functioning.
 We don’t know, but it exists, and also it is the original nature of individual life.
 And then, *the same and one ground* is characterized by [causing] all living beings to exchange their own positions.
 Mountains, skies – we don’t know how mountain exchanges its own position with skies and the clouds, we don’t know, but simultaneously they do.
 That is called *life of mountain*.
 That’s why we are impressed by [the] life of mountains.
 That’s why we learn many lives of being *through* life of mountains.